Last Updated on

 Those powerful heads thrown back against the sky make for a stunning picture, especially if you time it with the sunset.
 Don’t miss your chance to see them!

-Here’s a cracking wee walk around the Helix Park (where The Kelpies sit) on Walkhighlands.
-Click here.
+Here is a cracking wee walk around the Helix Park (where The Kelpies sit) from Walkhighlands.

 The Falkirk Wheel